Jithin260/UserPostsApp/README.md

   - **User Saga**: Handles side effects related to user data fetching.
   - **Post Saga**: Handles side effects related to post data fetching.

+## APK

+You can find the APK in the apk/ folder.